 Any beneficial effect of antibiotics, or lack thereof, should be weighed against the possible side effects of prolonged therapy with quinolones.
-Although they are generally well tolerated, side effects range from frequent and mild such as diarrhoea and vomiting, to rare but severe such as tendon ruptures and arrhythmia.
-Furthermore, resistance to oral antibiotics, especially fluoroquinolones is an important factor leading to post prostate biopsy sepsis.
+Although they are generally well-tolerated, side effects range from frequent and mild, such as diarrhoea and vomiting, to rare but severe, such as tendon ruptures and arrhythmia.23 Furthermore, resistance to oral antibiotics, especially fluoroquinolones is an important factor leading to post-prostate biopsy sepsis.24

-The European Association of Urology Guidelines on Urological Infections recommend the use of antibiotics in patients with evidence of prostatic inflammation, referring to the paper by Bozeman et al. It is apparent from this review that this may be an oversimplification of the clinical problem and that this recommendation may need to be nuanced.
+The EAU guidelines on urological infections2 recommend the use of antibiotics in patients with evidence of prostatic inflammation, referring to the paper by Bozeman et al.3 It is apparent from this review that this may be an oversimplification of the clinical problem and that this recommendation may need to be nuanced.